AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/pro-architecture.md

 ## Master environment

-On Pro plan projects, the `master` branch provides an active PaaS environment with your Production environment.
+On Pro projects, the `master` branch provides an active PaaS environment with your Production environment.
 Always push a copy of the Production code to the `master` environment in case that you need to debug the Production environment without interrupting services.

 **Caveats:**